Diebold Nixdorf Incorporated (DBD) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Diebold Nixdorf Incorporated (DBD) by analysts is $3.25, which is $2.95 above the current market price.
-The public float for DBD is 71.41M, and at present, short sellers hold a 11.61% of that float.
-On March 21, 2023, the average trading volume of DBD was 2.08M shares.
+The average price point forecasted by analysts for Diebold Nixdorf Incorporated (DBD) is $3.25, which is $2.37 above the current market price.
+The public float for DBD is 71.51M, and currently, short sellers hold a 12.05% ratio of that float.
+The average trading volume of DBD on March 28, 2023 was 2.77M shares.

 DBD’s Market Performance